BYER LEAVING STRONG LEGACY IN ASIA

 His media exposure would increase further when he was asked to present two pages on soccer skills in Japan's number one manga comic book (Tomsan's Let's Try Soccer) every month.
 On top of that, he would produce soccer training videos to give the sport more exposure to children.

-"I produced a set of VHS videos back in the 90s that would become the number one selling VHS video instructional tapes and then it would evolve into DVDs.
-I'm happy to report our DVDs as well are the number one top sellers in Japan," he said.
+"I produced a set of VHS videos back in the 90s that would become the number one selling VHS video instructional tapes and then it would evolve into DVDs," Byer said, adding that his DVDs are the number one top sellers in Japan.

 And as technology has continued to evolve, Byer has used it to his advantage by releasing a set of smartphone apps to give youngsters even more exposure to soccer techniques.